Close sites icon close

 What are the main challenges?

-Despite having the legal right to work in Albania, refugees face various challenges when navigating the job market.
-These challenges include learning the language, searching for jobs, preparing for interviews, developing skills, networking, and understanding financial matters.
-In addition, refugees have shared needs for language courses and assistance with documentation and legal consular services.
+Refugees and asylum‑seekers face a wide range of challenges when navigating the job market.
+These include learning the language, searching for jobs, preparing for interviews, developing skills, networking, and understanding financial matters.
+They also consistently express the need for language courses, as well as assistance with documentation and legal consular services.

 Bear in mind: